secretstartups/handbook/support/license-and-renewals/workflows/managing_product_issues.html.md

 of the list is colored with a yellow theme - almost hot.
 All items in this section, except those being
-[reviewed for possible reprioritization](#review-for-possible-reprioritization), have the label `Support Interest::Next`.
+[reviewed for possible reprioritization](#review-for-possible-reprioritization), have the label `Support Priority::2`.

 ##### All the Rest - Not Ordered

 The third and final section contains all the remaining items in no particular order.
-All issues and epics should be added to this section when they are first labeled with `Support Interest::Categorize`.
-At the next prioritization exercise, those items will be moved to one of the other two sections of the list (and appropriately labeled) or relabeled `Support Interest::Later`.
+All issues and epics should be added to this section when they are first labeled with `Support Priority::Categorize`.
+At the next prioritization exercise, those items will be moved to one of the other two sections of the list (and appropriately labeled) or relabeled `Support Priority::3` or `Support Priority::4`.
 This section of the list is colored with a green theme.

 #### Review for possible reprioritization